caduy51/DemoProjects/README.md

     `SELECT * FROM customers;`

-2. Display all the product information
+2. How many product lines are sold by the company?

-    `SELECT * FROM products;`
+    `SELECT count(*) FROM products;`

-3. Display total number of customers
+3. How many customers are served by the company?

     `SELECT count(*) FROM customers;`